ConfederacyOfGaia/Gaia/feats.md

 ## Quarterstaff Master

-You have mastered fighting with the quarterstaff.
+You have mastered two-handed fighting with the quarterstaff.
 In your hands, a quarterstaff is a light, finesse weapon (1d8 Bludgeoning + Strength or Dexterity).
-You must use both hands to attack, though you do not gain the benefits of wielding it as two-handed.
+You must use both hands, though you do not gain any additional benefits of wielding it as two-handed.
+Note that this Feat differs from the Polearm Master Fear, and does not stack with it.

-*  **Jab:** When fighting with a quarterstaff, you can use a bonus action to perform a swift strike with the end of your staff, dealing 1d4 Bludgeoning + 2.
-This hit has +2 to attack and damage if the hit would cause Sneak Attack.
+*  **Jab:** When fighting with a quarterstaff, you can use a bonus action to make a melee attack with the opposite end of the staff against the same target.
+This attack uses the same ability modifier as the primary attack.
+The weapons damage die for this attack is 1d4, and it deals bludgeoning damage.
+If the first attack was successful, this attack is made with advantage; this means it qualifies as a Sneak Attack for a Rogue.
-* **Defense:** You gain +1 AC while wielding your staff.
+* **Defense:** You gain +1 AC while wielding your staff two handed.

 *[source](http://homebrewery.naturalcrit.com/share/rkP86LTxW)*